YuyaoHuang330/SWORD/README.md

         self.occ                          #list of all sites' occupancies
         self.mults                        #list of all sites' multiplicity
-        self.wyckoffs                     #list of all sites' wyckoff letters self.sym_ops                      #list of all symmetry operations recorder in CIF
+        self.wyckoffs                     #list of all sites' wyckoff letters self.sym_ops                      #list of all symmetry operations recorded in CIF

 ```

 # 2. Pre-screening of ICSD database:

-In ICSD_prescreen.py or ICSD_prescree_filter.ipynb file :
+In ICSD_prescreen.py or ICSD_prescreen_filter.ipynb file :

 Run the file (it will take about 7 mins):